 Suzseams founder Susan Morehead grew up in a traditional home where domestic skills and femininity were celebrated, and she began sewing at the age of 4.
 Her appreciation for textiles, craft and costume history led Susan on a long exploration of creative endeavors.
 Sewing her own clothing, creating jewelry and seizing every opportunity from friends to learn other media, Susan has spent a lifetime developing the craft and attention to detail reflected in her hats today.

-th century history of entrepreneurship for women repeated itself when Suzseams became a millinery label in 2010.
+As she pursued a fine arts degree in fashion design, Susan’s love of hats and the guidance of talented instructors came together when she discovered millinery as the perfect medium for her own creative expression.
+And millinery’s 19th century history of entrepreneurship for women repeated itself when Suzseams became a millinery label in 2010.
 Additionally, the skills of friends and family--particularly Susan’s husband, a professional photographer and now hat block maker—have made it possible for Susan to create Suzseams.
 Without their love and support, Suzseams would not have been developed.

 Drawing inspiration from milliners like Caroline Reboux, the illustrations of Erte, and the designs of Paul Poiret, Susan’s own aesthetic reflects a playful mix of historical references and the use of traditional materials like fur felt, cellophane straw, and unique and evocative vintage embellishments.
 Her hats reflect a timeless glamour rather than any particular historical period or style, and her design philosophy emphasizes the personal connections between people and what they wear rather than disposable fads or trends.